c87wqs295f-del/system-development-srs-final/docs/contribution-statement.md

 ## 4. Evidence in the repository

 - **Git commits** on the GitHub repository.
-Each feature branch is authored by the primary contributor above; pull-request reviews by the stated reviewers.
+Each feature branch is authored by the primary contributor above; reviews were done by the stated reviewers.
 - **Jira tickets** Every ticket is assigned to the person who implemented it; review comments are part of the ticket history.

 ## 5. Use of AI-supported tools

-AI-supported tools such as ChatGPT and Claude were used selectively during the project as supporting development tools.
+AI-supported tools such as ChatGPT and Claude were used during the project as supporting development tools.

-The overall architecture, class design, domain model, lifecycle logic, Java implementation, Jira organization, and UML/ER diagrams were developed by the team independently.
+The overall architecture, class design, domain model, lifecycle logic, Java implementation, Jira organization, and UML/ER diagrams were developed by the team, with AI tools used as a sounding board and drafting aid along the way.

 Jira tickets, task structure, and ticket titles were created by the team.
-ChatGPT was occasionally used to refine ticket descriptions and acceptance criteria based on team-written ideas and implementation goals.
+ChatGPT was used to refine ticket descriptions and acceptance criteria based on team-written ideas and implementation goals.

-AI support was mainly used in areas that were not covered in detail during the course, especially frontend implementation and UI-related code.
-In addition, AI tools were used to refine documentation text based on team-written bullet points, support debugging, explain framework behavior, and speed up repetitive implementation tasks.
+AI support was used in areas that were not covered in detail during the course, in particular frontend implementation and UI-related code, where it contributed substantially to initial drafts.
+In addition, AI tools were used to refine documentation text based on team-written notes, draft repetitive code such as JDBC row mappers and HTML templates, support debugging, and explain framework behavior.

-All generated suggestions were reviewed, adapted, and integrated manually by the team.
-Final technical decisions, application structure, business rules, and testing logic remained the responsibility of the project members.
+All generated suggestions were reviewed, adapted, and integrated by the team.
+Final technical decisions, application structure, business rules, and testing logic were owned by the project members.

 ## 6. Declaration